kezenator/camplight/README.md

-# camplight
+# CampLight
-A WiFi-controlled 12-volt light box for partying in the bush
+A WiFi-controlled 12-volt light box for partying in the bush.

+# Info
+See the Schematics.pdf file for a circuit diagram.
+See the Instructions.pdf file for instructions on how the system is used.

+# Building under Windows
+The software can be build in Windows.
+This allows the web-site and pattern generation to be tested quickly and easily on any Windows PC.

+To build, Visual Studio 2015 is required.

+First extract the ThirdParty/boost/boost_1_59_0.7z as described in ThirdParty/boost/README.txt

+# Building on the Raspberry Pi
+The software builds on the Raspberry Pi in Raspberian Jessie.
+It requires g++ 4.9.

+The following libraries are required to build the software on the Raspberry Pi:

+sudo apt-get install uuid-dev libssl-dev